JeffreyWerth/AWS-Architecture-Model-Repository/AWS Packages/Repository Packages.md

 The package will help manage the repository base on the AWS Marketplace use cases suggested through the AWS solution area site (https://aws.amazon.com/marketplace/solutions/awsmp-all-use-cases).
 ##  Security, identity & Compliance

-The package will help manage model elements related to been able to architect services and resources for customer-facing applications within AWS.
-To get a better flavor of what these services are, follow the link to AWS site (https://aws.amazon.com/products/security/).
+The package will help manage model elements related to been able to architect services and resources to manage security, identity and compliance for customer-facing applications within AWS.
+To get a better flavor of what these services are, follow the link to AWS site for security (https://aws.amazon.com/products/security/).

 ## Machine Learning